 But, in the dog world, being popular isn’t necessarily a good thing for the breed.

-In fact, when a certain breed is in high demand, many “breeders” (read inexperienced owners and puppy mills) want a piece of the action, and that only means unprofessional breeding procedures and watering of the breed.
+When a certain breed is in high demand, many “breeders” (read inexperienced owners and puppy mills) want a piece of the action, and that only means unprofessional breeding procedures and watering of the breed.

 So, if you have decided that this popular breed is the one you want to provide a happy home, there are plenty of things you should keep in mind.